Tell us about you

 Right now my go-to board(s) are a 6.0 thruster shaped by Michael Baron for Byrne Surfboards, a 5'8" Fish and then my biggest board, a 6’10" stubbie quad for the mushy waves shaped by Christine Bradford at Furrow Surfcraft.

 For skateboarding, I ride Kateboards, a quality skateboard company started by an amazing new friend, Katie.

 How did you come up with the idea to do Her Waves?

 It started with me looking for surf-inspired clothing that fit my style.
-I’m not very beachy so the current styles for women don't resonate with me.
-I had a hard time finding designs that were cool/edgy but not too masculine.
-So, I created some myself and printed them up on some tees.
+I’m not very beachy so the current styles for women don't really resonate with me.

+So I reached out to a few to see if they'd want to collaborate and created a couple of tees.
 When I’d wear them around Encinitas, a lot of ladies would ask me where I got them.
-That was the first sign that maybe I should think about selling them.
+That was the first sign that maybe I was on to something

 What is Her Waves mission now?

 I want to take how we (females) are represented in surf culture and turn it on it’s head.
 Adventure, femininity, rebellion, hope, and love - this is what we’re made of.

 Forget the butt shots and stereotypes that plague the world of women's board sports.
 It is time for us to narrate the story.
 We will designs what we wear, shape the boards we ride and be behind the lens to showcase all our shapes, styles and colors.

 Her Waves strives to create a space where women can come together to tell the collective story of who we are, all while having fun surfing, skating and making cool stuff together.